-Intruductory Measurement Example
+Intruductory Measurement Examples

+Measurement Methodology and General Channel Peculiarities

-In the following, the peculiarities of the intra- device propagation channel shall be introduced by a set of measurements.
-In the case of board-to-board communication, the transmission channel consists of two antennas mounted on opposing surfaces at close proximity without any obstructions between the antennas.
-A sketch of the scenario definition is provided in Figure 1.
+In the following, the peculiarities of the intra- device propagation channel shall be introduced by a set of measurementsin a board-to-board communication environment.
+The transmission channel consists of two antennas mounted on opposing surfaces at close proximity without any obstructions between the antennas.
+A sketch of this scenario is provided in Figure 1.

-Figure 1: Board-to-board communication scenario (top view) Tx and Rx mounted on opposing positions on PCB surfaces (green)
+Figure 1: Board-to-board communication scenario (top view) Tx and Rx are mounted on opposing PCB surfaces (green)

 With this configuration, a range of exemplary measurements has been performed to get a first insight in the channel characteristics.
 The measurements have been based on a setup comprising a vector network analyzer along with the necessary frequency extension modules to reach the frequency band between 270 GHz and 320 Ghz.
-Information regarding the setup and mechanical arrangement can be found in [x7].
+Information regarding the setup and mechanical arrangement can be found in [5.1].
 As seen in Figure 2 below, four configurations with diagonal antenna positioning have been measured.
 The measurements comprise two different box sizes d as well as two box setups, one including Printed Circuit Boards (PCB) at front- and backside and one without.

 Figure 2: Measured board-to-board scenarios two box sizes (first and second row) full plastic or PCB-equipped box (left and right column)

 In particular, the impact of printed circuit boards and the behaviour of the channel for the possible sub-bands have been investigated.
 Figure 3 exemplarily shows a measurement result over the full bandwidth along with the effects arising when only a sub-band of the complete channel is evaluated.

 Figure 3: Measured channel transfer function (CTF) and channel impulse response (CIR) for the full frequency range (left) and two chosen sub-bands (middle and right)

 The channel transfer function (CTF) over the complete bandwidth shows the typical profile of a strong propagation path interfering with some attenuated echoes.
 Its Fourier-Transform, the channel impulse response (CIR), reveals a strong peak corresponding to the direct path between Tx and Rx followed by the expected signal echoes from reflections inside the casing.
 It must be noted that the CIR is influenced by the leakage-effect introduced by the inverse Fourier Transform.
 Comparing the CIR of the full bandwidth to the CIR of the sub-bands band 1 between 270 GHz and 280 GHz and band 3 between 290 GHz and 300 GHz, a varying channel can be observed for the two bands.
 For band 1, the propagation channel seems to be almost free of echoes; the peaks seen in the full-bandwidth CTF are reduced almost to the FFT-leakage floor.
 In band 3, the reflections appear even stronger than in the original signal.
 This effect stems from the reflections at the plastic casing of the device.
 A signal reflected from a thin layer of plastic will interfere with itself due to two reflection processes at front- and backside of the plastic surface.
 Depending on the absolute frequency of the signal, these two reflection processes may add up constructively or destructively.
-A detailed investigation of the reflection and transmission behaviour at THz frequenies is found in [x8] Thus, the same propagation path may lead to varying contributions to the total channel behaviour if different sub-bands are considered.
+A detailed investigation of the reflection and transmission behaviour at THz frequenies is found in [5.2] Thus, the same propagation path may lead to varying contributions to the total channel behaviour if different sub-bands are considered.

-In the following, the CIRs obtained for the scenarios introduced in Figure 2 are presented.
+In the following, the CIRs obtained for the environments introduced in Figure 2 are presented.
 First, the result for the whole bandwidth is discussed.
 Subsequently, the results for sub-band 1 and sub-band 3 are presented.